How Often Can I Do Red Light Therapy? Safe Frequency Guide

 - Skin Irritation: If your skin is unusually red or tender after a session, think of that as a caution flag.
 You might need to pull back a bit.

-- Headaches or Eye Strain: Not wearing the proper goggles can leave you squinting or woozy.
+- Headaches or Eye Strain: Not wearing the proper red light therapy glasses or goggles can leave you squinting or woozy.
 Always use protective eyewear that comes with your device.

 - Trouble Sleeping: If you do sessions right before bed and suddenly find yourself tossing and turning, move them earlier in the day.
 Too much light too close to bedtime can throw off your sleep cycle.